Top Three Science Backed Benefits of Vitamin B3 (Niacin)

-Niacin along with all other B vitamin it helps change food into energy by assisting enzymes do their job.
+Niacin along with all other B vitamins helps change food into energy by assisting enzymes do their job.
 B3 is an integral component of NAD and NADP, which are two coenzymes that are involved in cellular metabolism.
 Niacin also plays a very important role as an antioxidant, heart health, making and repairing DNA and cell signaling.
 If you do not get the right amount of Niacin then you can suffer from fatigue, depression, diarrhea, headache, skin issues, memory loss and confusion

 Niacin’s first benefit for blood fats is that it can lower triglycerides by 20–50% (7).